Bmeadows1/CSCI4600-07_Team4Project/Documents/Team4Requirements.md

  1. **Name:** earth_sun_comparison\
 	**Type:** function\
 	**Summary:** Program will display earth or sun to give a reference to planet or star

+*If 3D proves to challenging we may use a 2D alternative